dbids-EC440/pthread_dbids/README.md

 ### Thread Control Block
-This struct contins the information which is held for a given thread, i.e. its status, set of registers, exit status, and a bool which indicates if it was just created.
+This struct contins the information which is held for a given thread, i.e. its status, set of registers, exit status, a pointer to the stack and a bool which indicates if it was just created.
 The status is stored in the form of an enumeration, which contains one of four status's: `THREAD_RUNNING`,  `THREAD_READY`, `THREAD_BLOCKED`, and `THREAD_DEAD`.
 This status is changed by the library for a given thread as it is scheduled and its start routine is executed.
-Additionally, the `jmp_buf` envBuffer variable is used to store the registers neccessary for the function run by the thread to be stopped and resumed as the scheduler sees fit.
+Additionally, the `jmp_buf`envBuffer variable is used to store the registers neccessary for the function run by the thread to be stopped and resumed as the scheduler sees fit.

 ## `void scheduleHandler()`
 This handler function happens on one of three conditions, it is called explicitly from